A series looking at the 2020 Democratic frontrunners.

 Jupiter also squares Bernie’s Sun, Neptune, and North Node, meaning he’ll always have an urge to push forward—sometimes further than is wise, given Jupiter’s ability to inflate.
 Yet it also trines his Venus, a lucky aspect if ever there was one.
 Meanwhile, Venus opposes his Moon-Mars: Venus-Mars is the classic combination of magnetism, while Venus-Moon reflects a generally content, affable character.
 These Jupiter and Venus aspects help explain his ambition and broad appeal.

 Chiron will retrograde over his Ascendant for most of next year, continuing that opposition to Juno-Mercury.
-The historic heavyweight conjunctions of 2020 will also occur largely in his 10th house in the 8 pm chart—and no matter what will square his Venus and Moon-Mars, no matter which house they’re transiting.
+The historic heavyweight conjunctions of 2020 will also occur largely in his 10th house in the 8 pm chart—and will square his Venus and Moon-Mars, no matter which house they’re transiting.

 The morning I wrote this, two large red-headed woodpeckers and a tiny wren were noisily occupying themselves in the tree outside my office window.
 Symbols of persistence, both in their own way, they were a reminder of Bernie’s apparent friendship with the avian clan.
 Who can forget the little finch who visited Bernie’s podium in 2016?
 A strong 6th house can reflect a bond with animals.
 It may be that the birds were, once again, expressing their favorite.
 Let’s wish the very best for Sanders in what could be a year of challenges.